wp-plugins/eg-attachments/readme.txt

 * Bug fix: Some sort options didn't work properly,
 * Bug fix: Mistakes in the french translation,
 * Change: Optimize cache (avoid requests to DB for displaying the number of clicks),
-* Change: Internal librairies updates.
+* Change: Internal libraries updates.

 = Version 2.0.1 - Dec 7th, 2013 =